On this page:

-The safety and amenity of residents living in areas near major hazard facilities is a priority for the Victorian Government, along with ensuring the continued viability and growth of these industries.
+The safety and amenity of residents living in areas near major hazard facilities is a priority, along with ensuring continued viability and growth of these industries.

-- recognises the state significance and overall importance of major hazard facilities to the Victorian economy
+State planning policy at clause 13.07-2S Major hazard facilities of the Victoria Planning Provisions and all planning schemes recognises the state significance and overall importance of major hazard facilities to the Victorian economy.

-- outlines the need to manage land surrounding major hazard facilities to avoid sensitive uses, and/or uses that could increase the number of people who live and work close to a major hazard facility
+It outlines the need to manage land surrounding major hazard facilities to avoid sensitive uses, or uses that could increase the number of people who live and work close to a major hazard facility.

-The Minister for Planning has issued Ministerial Direction No. 20 requiring planning authorities to seek, and have regard to the views of WorkSafe Victoria and the Minister for Industry and Employment, when preparing a planning scheme amendment for, or within, the threshold distance of a major hazard facility.
+Ministerial direction 20 requires planning authorities to seek and have regard to the views of WorkSafe Victoria and the Minister for Industry and Employment when preparing a planning scheme amendment for, or within the threshold distance of a major hazard facility.